 - Showing sexually explicit pictures in your space or a shared space, like your workplace, library or flat

-- Unwelcome physical behaviour, including touching
+- Unwelcome physical behaviour, such as groping

 Sexual assault is a sexual act inflicted on someone without their consent.
 It can also mean forcing or manipulating someone to witness or participate in sexual activity without their consent.
 It does not have to involve physical violence or weapons.